localstack/localstack-blog.github.io/content/2024-08-12-ephemeral-instances/index.md

 Another option for populating an ephemeral instance is to use the "Load Into Instance" drop down to load the Cloud Pod into an already running instance.
 Or, lastly, I can go to the "Ephemeral Instances" and then create a new instance, choosing your Cloud Pod from the drop down when configuring the instance settings.

-## Add an Application Preview after Commits
+## Add automatic Application Previews to your Pull requests

 Launching ephemeral instances from your Cloud Pods via the web app is an easy way to preview and share a running version of your application.
 But what if we could automatically create an ephemeral instance to preview our application after each commit?
 As I'm sure you guessed...you can!